Zamania Assembly constituency: Previous years

 Raj Kumar Singh Gautam served as MLA for Zamania from 2007 to 2012, Om Praksh Singh served as MLA for Zamania from 2012 to 2017 and again from 2022.

 Bharatiya Janta Party candidate Sunita Singh won in 2017 Uttar Pradesh Legislative Elections by defeating Bahujan Samaj Party candidate Atul Rai by a margin of 9,264 votes.
 This was only the 2nd victory for BJP since the party's formation, the 1st came in 28 years earlier when Sharda Chauhan won with only 24,402 votes polled for BJP in 1991 & defeated Ravindra Yadav of Janata Dal by a margin of 2,357 votes to establish BJP's presence in the critical Assembly constituency.
-1991 also was the 1st ever time when a female candidate contested Zamania constituency and Chauhan was amongst the 10 female winners in a 425-member house.
+1991 also was the first time when a female candidate contested Zamania constituency and Chauhan was amongst the 10 female winners in a 425-member house.

 To highlight the importance of victory in critical Zamania constituency, Kalyan Singh had awarded state planning and transport ministries with independent charge to Smt Chauhan in Kalyan Singh ministry.
 Samajwadi Party continued the tradition by awarding cabinet berths to Kailash (won in 1996 by defeating Sharda Chauhan by a margin of 6,987 votes, 2002) & Omprakash Singh (won in 2012) in Mulayam Singh & Akhilesh Yadav governments.